Rocklin Considers Mandating Pet Owners Pick Up Waste

 The ordinance would make it illegal to not pick up pet waste on public property or private property you don’t own.
 Police would just give out warnings at first but people could face fines starting at $100 and up to $500 for repeat offenses.

 “I pick mine up, you know.
-But when I see other people do it I’m not going out of my way to go stop them but I’m definitely thinking ‘I’m looking down on you for sure,’” said Ryan Johnson, a Rocklin dog owner.READ MORE: Is It Worth It?
-Taxpayers, Officials Weigh In On Cost Of Recall Election
+But when I see other people do it I’m not going out of my way to go stop them but I’m definitely thinking ‘I’m looking down on you for sure,’” said Ryan Johnson, a Rocklin dog owner.READ MORE: Biden Administration To Restore Nearly $1B For California's Troubled Bullet Train

 City leaders said in a statement, “We hope this can serve as a reminder for people to show courtesy to others and take responbility for their pets.”